uva-math/uva-math-code/info/new_to_dept.md

 - **Books:** The Department will provide instructors with desk copies for their courses.
 See the front office (room `216`).

 - **Graders:**  The Department provides graders for courses in the 2000-5000 level with good enrollment (> 20).
-Grader applications are held by Zvezdana Kish (room `214`).
+Grader applications are held by {% include person_info.html UVA_id="zk4g" %}.
 You may search the applications, select a grader, and contact the student to confirm.
-The grader obtains a book from the front office (room `216`) and sees Zvezdana Kish (`214`) to complete paperwork.
+The grader obtains a book from the front office (room `216`) and sees {% include person_info_email_only.html UVA_id="zk4g" %} to complete paperwork.

 - **Course Enrollments:**  Students enroll in their courses through SIS.
 SIS maintains waiting lists for courses and automatically enrolls waitlisted students as space comes available.
 Situations may arise when students cannot enroll through SIS and need a Course Action Form signed to put them in your class.
 Students should submit signed Course Action Forms to the front office (room `216`).

 - **Scheduling Classrooms:** If your classroom is not the right size or you wish to reserve a classroom for a review session, makeup exam, etc., see the front office (room `216`).

 - **Copying Exams:** The Department has a copier/scanner (room `203`) and floor printers (rooms `313`, `118`) for printing.
 You should be able to print from your office computer to any of these printers.
-To use the copier, you need to obtain the passcode from Zvezdana Kish (room `214`).
-There is also a copier in the Library (room `107`); obtain a copy card from Zvezdana Kish (room `214`).
-Large print jobs may be sent to the Copy Center through Raven James (room `216`).
+To use the copier, you need to obtain the passcode from {% include person_info.html UVA_id="zk4g" %}.
+There is also a copier in the Library (room `107`); obtain a copy card from {% include person_info_email_only.html UVA_id="zk4g" %}.
+Large print jobs may be sent to the Copy Center through {% include person_info.html UVA_id="raj3e" %}.

 - **Telephone:** To make a call within the University, dial the last 5 digits of the number (ex.
 4-4900).
 To call outside the University, dial 9 for an outside line.
 To make long distance calls, please request an FAC number from {% include person_info.html UVA_id="zk4g" %}.
 See information at [`http://its.virginia.edu/telephone/using.html`](http://its.virginia.edu/telephone/using.html).
 Telephone Counselor for Math is {% include person_info.html UVA_id="aab8b" %}

 - **Mobile Devices at UVa:** [`http://its.virginia.edu/mobile/`](http://its.virginia.edu/mobile/)

 - **Mailboxes:** Everyone has a mailbox in the mailroom (off the Lobby on the main floor).

 - **Supply Room (220):** The Supply Room has paper, pens, chalk, toner cartridges, and other supplies.
 There is also a refrigerator, microwave, and FAX machine.
-You may check out a projector with Raven James (room `216`).
+You may check out a projector with Raven James {% include person_info.html UVA_id="raj3e" %}.